The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 bash

-# Update the plugin via WP-CLI
+# Disable the vulnerable plugin via WP-CLI until a patch is applied

 wp plugin deactivate image-optimization